swiss-ai-center/a-guide-to-mlops/README.md

-# a-guide-to-mlops
+# A guide to MLOps

-A simple yet complete guide to MLOps tools and practices - from a conventional way to a modern approach of working with MLOps
+A simple yet complete guide to MLOps tools and practices - from a conventional way to a modern approach of working with ML projects.